-An AIP paleo coconut treat made with grass-fed gelatin and coconut cream.
+An AIP paleo coconut treat made with gelatin and coconut cream.
 With only 3 simple ingredients, coconut jelly is sure to become a regular.

 Early into my AIP diet, I needed a little something that would feel like a treat.
 However, there aren't many choices for sweeteners while on an autoimmune protocol.